-- Name this web hook: We recommend choosing a name that specifies for what the web hook is being used.
+- Name this web hook: A name that specifies what the web hook is being used for.

 - Endpoint URL: The URL that will receive the data (must be HTTPS).

-- Error recipient email: This is the email address that will receive an email notification if the web hook fails.
-There is no in-app notification if the web hook fails, so we recommend specifying an internal Greenhouse Recruiting admin who should receive the notification.
+- Error recipient email: The email address that will receive an email notification if the web hook fails.
+There is no in-app notification if the web hook fails, so we recommend choosing an internal Greenhouse Recruiting admin who should receive the notification.

-- Advanced Settings: Add data to the Advanced Settings if your receiving endpoint requires additional Basic or OAuth authentication.
-Here you can also add additional web hook headers as required, and configure the number of retry attempts Greenhouse Recruiting will make if the web hook fails.
-The default number of retry attempts is 25.
-You can find more information about our retry policy in our developer documentation here.
+If needed, you can configure Advanced Settings if your receiving endpoint requires additional Basic or OAuth authentication.
+You can also add additional web hook headers and configure the number of retry attempts Greenhouse Recruiting will make if the web hook fails.

-If the ping is unsuccessful, Greenhouse Recruiting will save the configurations but disable the web hook.
+If the ping is unsuccessful, Greenhouse Recruiting will save the configurations but deactivate the web hook.

-In some cases, a web hook might fire without issue but still send a web hook error message to the error recipient email address.
+In some cases, a web hook might activate without issue but still send a web hook error message to the error recipient's email address.

 500 Internal Server Error occurred, the provided endpoint URL was unable to receive the payload successfully.